 (Kids and I watched a lot of shuttle launches from the Causeway) and now the grandchildren are looking forward to the SLS rocket launches, Artemis, Orion and return to the moon!

 I took this photo when we moved the Artemis 1 to the beach launch pad for the final time (That is what all the documents state)

 Beautiful Florida Morning

 Photo Credit: NASA

-Update: the pre dawn SpaceX launch this morning was one of the best launches since the shuttle program.
-Speechless...
+Update: the pre dawn SpaceX launch was one of the best launches since the ending of the shuttle program.